Learning how to pick a puppy and deciding if she is a healthy puppy, requires that you do so with an objective mind.

 Lay the puppy on the floor.
 Place her on her back and set the palm of your hand across her chest.
 A submissive pup will lay still, but a dominant one will squirm to get away.

-Ask the breeder which pups are the more submissive, or the more dominant.
-Please be aware that this is a guideline only.
+Ask the breeder which pups are the more submissive, or the more dominant as she should know from working with them every day, but please be aware that this is a guideline only.

 ©Photo Courtesy of Mary Kepple

 Shy pups can grow into confident dogs, and dominant pups can be toned down.
 It’s a matter of knowing your dog as she grows, and then training her according to her unique, individual personality.

 I’ve obtained Golden pups that were shy when they were young, but are not shy any longer.
 And I’ve also had more dominant pups that are now sweet, obedient Golden adults.

 Puppies tire very quickly, thus affecting your judgment on their personalities.
 I try to bring the puppies out to show about 10 minutes before the potential buyer arrives.
 This way, the pups have had time to potty, wake up, and be ready to show off their cute little selves!

 If however, the buyer is much later than expected, sometimes they will walk into a room full of sleeping pups!
 They may be looking for a calmer, more submissive pup, but actually be considering a rowdy one, as they can’t believe that this snuggling, sleepy pup is capable of quite the antics!